-Far north Queensland is home to large numbers of flying foxes and bats.
+Far north Queensland is home to large numbers of bats and flying foxes.
 If you’re lucky enough to see one up close, they’re adorable little creatures.
 But not everyone loves them.
 Fruit growers see them as a real threat to their crops and livelihoods.
 Flying foxes can spread the potentially deadly Hendra virus.
 And the old horror films have planted some spooky images of bats deep in the human psyche.

 It is possible to make fences and nets that don’t cause so many problems for our wildlife.
 You might get some ideas at www.wildlifefriendlyfencing.com

-AUDIO You can take an audio tour of the Tolga Bat Hospital with Jenny Maclean and the ABC’s wildlife correspondent Martin Cohen by clicking on the red arrow.
+Listen to an audio tour of the Tolga Bat Hospital with Jenny Maclean and the ABC’s wildlife correspondent Martin Cohen.
 You’ll learn a lot about bats, like their incredible heart rate, and why they hang upside down when they’re resting.